Key Takeaways

 Having a multicultural workforce is great for branding and attracting future candidates.
 Working with people from different countries can create a vibrant and stimulating work environment, helping you develop your employer brand.

-This type of cultural exchange shows that you value diversity, collaboration, and a diverse approach to problem-solving and creativity.
+This cultural exchange shows that you value diversity, collaboration, and a diverse approach to problem-solving and creativity.

 3. You’ll always be on time

 Tapping into the global workforce lets you employ talented professionals in other parts of the world.
-Having such a presence across different time zones can be a huge advantage.
-For instance, if you need an employee covering certain working hours on other continents, you can hire a remote foreign worker close to that region.
+Having such a presence across different time zones can be a major advantage.
+For instance, if you need an employee to cover certain working hours on other continents, you can hire global employees close to that region.

-Alternatively, if you prefer working with someone close to your own time zone, then hiring remote foreign workers from Latin America (LatAm) may be ideal for your needs.
+Alternatively, if you prefer working with someone close to your time zone, then hiring remote foreign workers in Latin America (LatAm) may be ideal for your needs.

 4. You can pay lower salaries